Skip to content

 Tracking/

-LogRepository.php Custom DB table CRUD
+LogRepository.php Custom DB table CRUD and migrations

-UsageTracker.php Rolling token counters
+UsageTracker.php Rolling daily/monthly token counters

 GPL-2.0-or-later — see LICENSE.